Frequently Asked QuestionsArchitecture FAQ

 Do you use HDR software in post-production?

 No. All my techniques are based on actually lighting being used in conjunction with natural lighting.
-My aim is to balance and create flow of lighting to guide the eye in the picture and this can only be done with actual light both artificial and natural.
+My aim is to balance and create flow of lighting to guide the eye in the picture and this can be achieved by mixing both artificial and natural light.
 HDR automated software (or fusion techniques) place and subtract lighting on the computer during post-process and although this technique might improve upon an image where no artificial lighting can be used, it is in no way a match of actual lighting and I would never use them to present a client such finished images.
 It is easier and faster to photograph utilizing these techniques but the downside of quality is far too great for me to even consider.

 How can I be sure I get the images I need?